A machine learning based control of complex systems: Abstract

 \section{Abstract}

-{ In this work, inspired in the symbolic dynamic of chaotic systems and using machine learning techniques, a control strategy for complex systems is designed.
-Unlike the usual methodologies based on modeling, where the control signal is obtained from an approximation of the dynamic rule, here the strategy rest upon an approach of a function, that from the current state of the system, give the necessary perturbation to bring the system closer to a homoclinic orbit that naturally goes to the target.

-The proposed methodology is data-driven or can be developed in a based-model context and is illustrated with computer simulations of chaotic systems given by discrete maps, ordinary differential equations and coupled maps networks.

-Results shows the usefulness of the design of control techniques based on machine learning and numerical approach of homoclinic orbits. }
+In this work, inspired by symbolic dynamic of chaotic systems and using machine learning techniques, a control strategy for complex systems is designed.
+Unlike the usual methodologies based on modeling, where the control signal is obtained from an approximation of the dynamical rule, here the strategy rest upon an approach of a function that, from the current state of the system, give the necessary perturbation to bring the system closer to a homoclinic orbit that naturally goes to the target.
+The proposed methodology is data-driven or can be developed in a model-based context and is illustrated with computer simulations of chaotic systems given by discrete maps, ordinary differential equations and coupled map networks.
+Results show the usefulness of the design of nonlinear control techniques based on machine learning and numerical approach of homoclinic orbits.